 Laurence R. Simon, PhD

-Laurence Simon is Professor of International Development and Director of the Center for Global Development and Sustainability.
-He was the Founding Director of the Graduate Programs in Sustainable International Development from 1993 to 2014 and served as the Associate Dean for Academic Planning at the Heller School for Social Policy and Management from 2003 until September 2009.
-Simon’s research and teaching center on critical issues of social exclusion and emancipatory development.
-His current research focuses on psychological and cultural barriers to poverty reduction and on the role of social movements in development.
-In 2007, he took a leave from Brandeis to serve as the senior adviser on global poverty to the executive director of the Google Foundation.
-He has also been a Visiting Scholar at the Freeman Spogli Institute for International Studies at Stanford University.
+Laurence Simon is Professor Emeritus of International Development and focuses on the Center's strategic planning and budget management.
+Simon's research focuses on critical issues of social exclusion including psychological and cultural barriers to poverty reduction and has studied the role of social movements in building emancipatory development strategies.
+In 2007, he took a leave from Brandeis to serve as the senior adviser on global poverty to the executive director of the Google Foundation and has been a Visiting Scholar at the Freeman Spogli Institute for International Studies at Stanford University.
+Laurence chairs the Center's work on caste systems in South Asia and their diasporas and serves as the Joint Editor-in-Chief of CASTE: A Global Journal on Social Exclusion.
 Laurence can be reached at simon@brandeis.edu.

 Joseph K. Assan, PhD

-Associate Director for Political Economy of Sustainable International Development and Director, MA Program in Sustainable International Development
+Division Director for Political Economy of Sustainable International Development

 Joseph Kweku Assan, Lead Investigator, is a political economist who researches the interaction between sustainable livelihoods, environmental variability/climate change and household well-being within the context of poverty reduction.
 Joseph has research expertise in the field of political economy of international development with an interest in the interaction between development theory, policy and practice in Africa and Asia.
 Joseph can be reached at joeassan@brandeis.edu.